 Recruiting & Retention

-Director of Recruiting and Retention: SFO Chase Boni
+Director of Recruiting and Retention: Capt Chase Boni

 The volunteer professionals of the Civil Air Patrol serve their community, state, and nation every day, performing critical missions for America.
 We are always looking for dedicated, talented individuals to join our team.
 If you are interested in learning about the opportunities available to you in Civil Air Patrol, please read the information provided below.

 Types of Membership

 To become a CAP cadet, you must be be at least 12 years old and not yet 19 years old.
 Cadets meet 2 hours per week and one Saturday per month, on average, and also have opportunities to attend leadership encampments, career academies, and other activities during the summer.